awslabs/mxnet-lambda/README.md

 ```

 #### Deploy package
-- Before deploying the project to SAM for the first time, you'll need to update some variables in `template.yaml`/`swagger.yaml` (found in `sam/` folder).
+- Before deploying the project to SAM for the first time, you'll need to update some variables in `template.yaml`/`swagger.yaml`

 ```
 # swagger.yaml